 2. Long-term-disability leaves approved by an insurance carrier shall be granted to any teacher disabled beyond ninety (90) calendar days.
 Such leave shall be for the balance of the disability.
-Health insurance benefits shall continue to be provided by the Board for six (6) months after the date the disability occurred.
+Absent a med-waiver, health insurance benefits shall continue to be provided by the Board for six (6) months after the date the disability occurred.

-Section E. Priority on Return from Unpaid Leaves Other than Health
+Section E. Return from Unpaid Leaves